61040-fa25/concept_backend/design/concepts/ListCreation/implementation.md

     if (!list) {
       return null;
     }
-    // Return the list items sorted by orderNumber as per the concept's ordering principle.
+    // Return the list items sorted by orderNumber.
     // A shallow copy is made before sorting to avoid modifying the original array if it were stored directly. return [...list.listItems].sort((a, b) => a.orderNumber - b.orderNumber);
   }